Multi-modal Machine Learning in Engineering Design: A Review and Future Directions: Fundamental Concepts of Multi-modal Machine Learning

 \subsection{Alignment}

-Alignment is defined as aligning unimodal features by finding the correlations and correspondences between elements from multiple modalities.
-Alignment in DL does not explicitly align features or need explicit supervision to learn the alignment~\cite{Baltrusaitis2017multimodalTaxonomy}.
-In recent years, attention mechanisms have become a popular method of aligning multi-modal features~\cite{Zhang2019multimodalApplications,Cui2022DeepReview}.
-They can model dependencies between a query and different data elements dynamically and assign higher weights to the elements more relevant to the query~\cite{Vaswani2017AttentionNeed, Graves2014NeuralMachines}.
-The query can be seen as the focus drawing attention.
-Multi-head attention allows us to focus on multiple data elements and preserve the important information comprehensively~\cite{Vaswani2017AttentionNeed}.
-In MMML, cross-attention often uses queries from one modality to search for relevant features from another modality~\cite{Zhang2019multimodalApplications, Bahdanau2014NeuralTranslate}.
-Various attention mechanisms have enabled better model performance and interpretability in various tasks.
-We review the attention mechanisms used in MMML.
-Figure~\ref{fig:alignment} demonstrates different attention mechanisms in aligning information of the textual descriptions and sketches.
+Alignment is the process of correlating information elements from multiple modalities.
+In DL, it does not necessitate explicit feature alignment or supervision~\cite{Baltrusaitis2017multimodalTaxonomy}.
+In recent years, attention mechanisms have become a favored method for aligning multi-modal features~\cite{Zhang2019multimodalApplications,Cui2022DeepReview}.
+They excel in modeling dependencies between a focal feature (i.e., query) and all candidate features (i.e., key), which allows more attention to be paid to more relevant features (i.e., value)~\cite{Vaswani2017AttentionNeed, Graves2014NeuralMachines}.
+Multi-head attention, allowing multiple focuses to draw attention simultaneously, provides more comprehensive retention of important information~\cite{Vaswani2017AttentionNeed}.
+In MMML, cross-attention uses focal features from one modality to locate relevant features from another, enhancing model performance and interpretability~\cite{Zhang2019multimodalApplications, Bahdanau2014NeuralTranslate}.
+Figure~\ref{fig:alignment} illustrates different attention mechanisms aligning textual descriptions and sketches.